-A mouth-wateringly perfect, warming recipe to introduce into your homes this winter!
+A warming and grounding recipe to introduce into your homes!

 Congee is commonly eaten in Chinese culture as a breakfast dish.
 The root word itself comes from a Tamil word kanji, and it was consumed by Tamil people in ancient India.
 Variations on congee are consumed in Taiwan, Cambodia, Indonesia, Japan, Korea, Singapore, Sri Lanka, Thailand and Vietnam!
 In many of these amazing countries, congee is eaten as a health food during sickness and convalescence due to its high nutritional content and easy digestibility.